stevenwenxu/GER298/_posts/2017-02-24-communication-from-a-tourist-perspective.md

 ## Funny experiences

 Of course, funny things can happen when I'm not at all fluent.
 When I was ordering Döner, the owner asked me if I wanted to wrap it in tin foil so that I could take it to go.
 There is no way I understand "tin foil" in German, and I just had to say "bitte?" (pardon?) twice since I didn't know what he was talking about.
-When he realized he wasn't unclear, we had to switch to English, and it was really embarrasing.
+When he realized he wasn't unclear, we had to switch to English, and it was really embarrassing.
 The couple behind me initially gave me an impressed look when I ordered in German, and then couldn't help laughing when I had to use English.
 I wouldn't say being laughed is a bad thing, because that was an ice breaker for a good 10-minute chat while we were eating Döner together.
 They were from France and used to struggle with German as well, so they could very much relate to my experience.

 ## Awkward experiences